League of Legends Arcane series: Episodes, trailer, cast, LoL champs

-League of Legends is finally coming to the small screen — Riot Games has unveiled new animated series “Arcane” coming to Netflix later this year.
-Here’s everything we know about the limited series so far, including release date, casting, early Jinx vs Vi story leaks, and more.
+League of Legends is finally premiering on the small screen — Riot Games has released their new animated series “Arcane” on Netflix.
+Here’s everything you need to know about the limited series, including episode release dates, casting, story leaks, and more.

 - Early footage leaks